Benelli TNT 25 Tornado

 Officially launched by Buraq Autos a few months back, the bike is the first affordable imported street motorcycle for the enthusiast of Pakistan.
 After having dealers in the key cities of the country, the offtake has considerably improved, with close to 12 bikes being sold in Rawalpindi in mere 7 days

-The purpose of this topic is to review my recent purchase (Masha'Allah) from Car craft in Bahria Rawalpindi / Islamabad, updating the post as and when deemed necessary and answering (to the best of my knowledge) queries of the general public.
+The purpose of this topic is to review my recent purchase (Masha'Allah), updating the post as and when deemed necessary and answering (to the best of my knowledge) queries of the general public.

 I will keep this review dual perspective, meaning that I will add the perspective from the people owning a locally manufactured bike (70 /150cc) and imported /super bikes